daglaroglou/ollama-chat/README.md

 Select one of your installed models and start chatting!

-## Hosting on GitHub Pages

-1. Create a GitHub repository
-2. Upload the frontend folder contents
-3. Go to repository Settings > Pages
-4. Under "Source", select "main" branch
-5. Click "Save" to publish your site

 ## Privacy and Security

 - This is a client-side only application